kingsdigitallab/ctrs-archetype/README.md

 Run the following script from your root folder to create an archive at ctrs/static/archetype.tar.gz.
-The archive will contain all the content and the project settings & customisations.
+The archive will contain all the content and the project settaings & customisations.

 ```
 python build/zip_digipal_project.py